Eric-Robert-Lawson/attractor-oncology/Individual_Protocol/VETERINARY_CANCERS_BOUNTY_SYSTEM/CANINE_TCC/CANINE_TCC_IHC_DEPTHL_PROTOCOL.md

 ## WHAT IS BEING MEASURED

 ```
-TWO PROTEINS:

 PROTEIN 1 — FOXA1
 (Forkhead Box A1)
   The Identity Anchor.
+  The master transcription factor
-    The master luminal urothelial
+  of luminal urothelial identity.
-    transcription factor.
   Nuclear staining.
   Cancer cell nuclei only.

-    High FOXA1 = luminal programme
+  High H-score (> 150):
-    still partially active.
+    FOXA1 programme partially active.
+    Luminal identity is not fully lost.
+    Shallow false attractor.

+  Low H-score (< 80):
-    Low FOXA1 = luminal programme
+    FOXA1 programme heavily suppressed.
-    suppressed by DNMT3A methylation.
+    Deep false attractor.
+    Luminal identity largely silenced.

 PROTEIN 2 — DNMT3A
-  (DNA Methyltransferase 3A)
+(DNA methyltransferase 3A)
-    The Convergence Hub.
+  The primary Convergence Hub.
-    The de novo methylation enzyme
+  The de novo methyltransferase
-    maintaining the false attractor.
+  maintaining the epigenetic lock.
   Nuclear staining.
-    All cell types will show some
-    DNMT3A staining — it is
-    expressed in normal cells.
-    Score CANCER CELL NUCLEI ONLY.
-    High DNMT3A in cancer cells =
-    active methylation programme
-    locking the false attractor.
-    Low DNMT3A = methylation lock
-    not yet the dominant mechanism.

-THE RATIO:
-  R = FOXA1 H-score /
-      DNMT3A H-score

-  R > 1.5 (FOXA1 clearly dominant):
-    Shallow attractor.
-    Luminal programme accessible.
-    DNMT3A lock not consolidated.
-    Piroxicam monotherapy is the
-    correct first step.
-    Full azacitidine combination
-    not indicated until piroxicam
-    response assessed at week 8.

-  R 0.7–1.5:
-    Intermediate attractor depth.
-    DNMT3A lock developing.
-    Piroxicam first.
-    Low threshold to add azacitidine
-    at week 8 if response is
-    incomplete.
-    Consider azacitidine from the
-    start if DNMT3A H-score > 200.

-  R < 0.7 (DNMT3A dominant):
-    Deep attractor.
-    DNMT3A lock consolidated.
-    Luminal programme largely
-    inaccessible.
-    Piroxicam + azacitidine
-    combination from the start.
-    Piroxicam alone is unlikely
-    to produce durable control.

-NOTE ON R THRESHOLDS:
-  These cut-points are derived
-  from the geometric framework
-  and human urothelial carcinoma
-  expression data.
-They have not
-  been validated against clinical
-  outcomes in canine TCC yet.
-  That validation is what the
-  bounty case series will produce.
-  Use them as the decision guide
-  and document the ratio in every
-  case so the thresholds can be
-  refined with accumulating data.
+  Cancer cell nuclei only.

+  High H-score (> 150):
+    Active DNMT3A lock.
+    Heavy CpG methylation of
+    FOXA1 programme promoters.
+    Azacitidine is the correct drug.

+  Low H-score (< 80):
+    DNMT3A is not the primary
+    maintenance mechanism.
+    Check EZH2.
+If EZH2 is high:
+    tazemetostat is correct drug.
+    If both DNMT3A and EZH2 low:
+    seek re-assessment.

+PROTEIN 3 — EZH2
+(Enhancer of Zeste Homolog 2)
+  The secondary Convergence Hub.
+  The PRC2 catalytic subunit.
+  Nuclear staining.
+  Cancer cell nuclei only.

+  High H-score (> 150) with
+  DNMT3A low:
+    EZH2 is the primary hub.
+    Tazemetostat, not azacitidine.

+  High H-score with DNMT3A also high:
+    Dual-hub case.
+    Both locks active simultaneously.
+    Consider sequential or combination
+    therapy.
+Discuss with oncologist.
+    Contact OrganismCore@proton.me
+    for geometric assessment.

+  Low H-score:
+    EZH2 is not a dominant hub.
+    If DNMT3A also low: atypical case.
+    Do not proceed with either
+    escalation drug without re-assessment.

+THE RATIO AND THE DECISION:
+  R = FOXA1 H-score / DNMT3A H-score

+  R > 1.5, DNMT3A high:
+    Shallow DNMT3A lock.
+    Piroxicam + azacitidine.
+    Best expected response.
+    Fastest demethylation return.

+  R 0.5–1.5, DNMT3A high:
+    Intermediate depth.
+    Piroxicam + azacitidine.
+    Moderate response expected.
+    Monitor for EZH2 hub switching
+    from month 3.

+  R < 0.5, DNMT3A high, EZH2 moderate:
+    Deep DNMT3A lock.
+    Piroxicam + azacitidine.
+    Slower response.
+More cycles needed.
+    Higher EZH2 monitoring threshold.

+  DNMT3A low, EZH2 high:
+    Wrong drug if azacitidine planned.
+    Piroxicam + tazemetostat.

+  Both low:
+    Atypical geometry.
+    Do not escalate without
+    contacting OrganismCore@proton.me.
 ```

 ---